 - The easiest route on the mountain has sustained scrambling so you should be happy dealing with some constant exposure and thus have a reasonable ‘head for heights’ as well as the ability to maintain accurate foot placements over a long and tiring day.

 2021 Course Dates & Prices

-Our standard course involves three guided days and 2 nights in Italian Alpine Huts.
-For those with some existing mountain experience we also do a 2daycourse which proceeds direct to the Paradiso without the night at the Torino Hut.
-Most of our Climb Gran Paradiso courses can be combined with an ascent of Mont Blanc to provide a superb action packed week of high alpine mountaineering.
+Our standard course involves three guided days and 2 nights in an Italian Alpine Hut.
+Most of our Climb Monte Viso courses can be combined with an ascent of Gran Paradiso, Mont Blanc or other peaks, either before or after, to provide a superb action packed week of high alpine mountaineering.

 What’s Included in the Price?

 Our courses are priced on a ‘guiding only’ basis which means you pay the exact cost price for all other expenses like hotels, mountain huts and lift passes.

 - 3 days full days mountain guiding with an IFMGA Mountain Guide (2 days on the short weekend)

 - Transport during the course including travel across to the Italian Alps from Chamonix